MD5 Hash Generator

 1. Input: The user enters "42" into the calculator.

 3. MD5 Algorithm Execution: The MD5 algorithm processes this string.
-It first converts "42" into its binary representation, pads it, and then applies a series of complex bitwise operations, additions, and rotations across four rounds.
+It first converts "42" into its binary representation, pads it to 512 bits, and then applies a series of complex bitwise operations, additions, and rotations across four rounds.

 4. Final Digest Generation: After all operations, the algorithm produces a 128-bit binary string.